Dynamic light scattering

 What is dynamic light scattering used for?

-Other industries where DLS can be used for particle size distribution analysis include food and feed, cosmetics, construction materials, and pharmaceuticals, among many others.
+DLS is widely used for particle size distribution analysis in food and feed, cosmetics, construction materials, and pharmaceuticals, among many other industries.
 The technique can also be used to characterize the size of proteins, carbohydrates, and other macromolecules.

 How does DLS analysis work?